Ready to strengthen your defenses?

 Demonstrating total AD takeover from low privilege VPN access

-A mid-sized consulting firm hired Fortuna to test if limited VPN access could be leveraged to exploit internal apps and escalate privileges in Active Directory.
+A digital asset market data provider hired Fortuna to test if limited VPN access could be leveraged to exploit internal systems and escalate privileges in Active Directory.

 EXPLOREEXPLORE